Abhishek-4px/CyberBot/README.md

 -   **Expand the Knowledge Base**: Add new cybersecurity documents (in markdown or text format) to the designated `data` or `docs` folder.
 The RAG pipeline will automatically index them on the next run.
 -   **Adjust Content Filtering**: Modify the `blocked_keywords` list within the application's code to fine-tune the bot's content safety policy.

 ---

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-Please read the `CONTRIBUTING.md` file for details on our code of conduct and the process for submitting pull requests.

----